SergeiOssokine/droughwatch_capstone/docs/user_guide/training_pipeline.md

 - class 3: 6

 We use a standard cross-entropy categorical loss.
-The user can eaily adjust the following parameters through the config files:
+The user can easily adjust the following parameters through the config files:

 - learning rate
 - batch size